Table of contents

 - Appetite comes with attribution

-- What tasks does an OWOX BI marketing analyst handle?
+- What tasks does the OWOX BI marketing analyst handle?

 - Email newsletters for decision-makers